Staying home to raise your children can be one of the best gifts you could ever give them – and yourself!

 3. Make new friends.

 Stay-at-home moms need a support system to help them through the lonely and challenging times.
-Ideally, it’s someone with children about the same age as yours, or older, so they can truly empathize with what you’re going through.
+Ideally, you can find someone with children about the same age as yours, or older, so they can truly empathize with what you’re going through.

 4. Talk to your partner.